NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 1. The battery connector needs to be close to the voltage regulator to minimize the length the high-current trace between them.
 Just a few mm’s away.
 3. The wire bridge needs to be close to the battery’s negative terminal to minimize the length of the trace connecting them.
 Again, a few mm’s.
 4. The capacitors for the voltage regulator need to be as close as possible to the regulator because the datasheet says so.
-5. The battery connector needs to be set back a little bit from the edge of the board.
-There's a white box in the frontprint that represents a plugged-in battery.
-The whole things needs to be on the board.
-This is to prevent damage to the connect during crashes.
-If you look at the FCB, the battery connector is not quite far enough onto the board.

 Section 10 of the voltage regulator data sheet has detailed instruction for layout your power supply.
 Follow them as closely as possible.
 Your 0805 caps are not quite small enough to do exactly what they request, but you can come close.
 Eaglint requires the 1uF caps to be with in 5mm of the regulator, measured center-to-center.
 You can relax the grid to 0.5mm if needed -- just add a note explanation, if eaglint complains.
 The 47uF cap on the regulated side needs to be with 10mm.

-Be sure that the decoupling capacitors on the output of the voltage regulator are close to the regulator, close to each other, and connect directly to the `2V5` pour in layer 15 and all three `GND` pours (layers 1, 2, and 16) through vias situated close to the capacitor's SMDs.
+Be sure that the decoupling capacitors on the output of the voltage regulator are close to the regulator, close to each other, and connect directly to the `3V` pour in layer 15 and all three `GND` pours (layers 1, 2, and 16) through vias situated close to the capacitor's SMDs.
 You also want the traces from the capacitor terminals to the voltage regulator to be as short as possible.

 Simultaneously satisfying all these constraints will require careful thought and planning.
 In particular, these constraint will affect how you layout the power and ground pours.